morphysm/securityriskcard/README.md

 ### Testing

-Currently package contains some regression tests, so you will have to
+Currently package contains some regression tests, which you can run during development or refactor to ensure data is output the same.
+The directory with test data also includes a script to generate output to 'freeze' current state.
+Do not run it until you are confident that change behaves as expected.